 About the initiative

 The Extractive Industries Transparency Initiative (EITI) is a voluntary mechanism which promotes and supports improved governance in resource-rich countries through the full publication and verification of company payments and government revenues from oil, gas, and mining.
+It is a global standard that promotes revenue transparency and accountability in the extractive sector, and is a global benchmark for natural resource revenue management.

 About the EITI pilot